 Gartner advises traditional PMOs to "Modernize their use of enabling technology by introducing new technologies for portfolio management and execution - ones that promote strategic portfolio management decision making and promote adaptive project and work execution."
-It is critical that at the heart of any project management structure, there is a PMO leader who understands the ever-developing landscape in which the PMO operates, and is willing to do what it takes to evolve their PMO.
+It is critical that at the heart of any project management structure, there is a PMO leader who understands the ever-developing landscape in which the PMO operates, and they are willing to do what it takes to evolve their PMO.

 So how can a PMO leader evolve their PMO?
-How do we enable PMOs to be proactive, strategic functions that align to the goals of their organisation?
+How do we enable PMOs to be a proactive, strategic function that aligns to the goals of its organisation?
 What can a PMO do to support the achievement of business value and adaptive, continuous, and compliant delivery?